 RNA degradation

 In each probeset the probes are ordered directionally from the 5’ to the 3’ end.
 Average probe intensities are plotted by probe number.
 The resulting plot visualizes the global RNA degradation state of the samples used.
 Generally, RNA degradation is more active at the 5’ terminus - signal intensities of the probes closer to this terminus are accordingly lower.
-If the slope of the probe intensity curve is exceeding a certain threshold value or the slopes of individual chips are deviating from the median by more than 10% Robin issues a warning (see Figure 15 ).
-As this kind of analysis relies on consisting of more than one probe, it is only available for Affymetrix arrays.
+If the slope of the probe intensity curve is exceeding a certain threshold value or the slopes of individual chips are deviating from the median by more than 10% Robin issues a warning (see Figure 16 ).
+As this kind of analysis relies on probesets consisting of more than one probe, it is only available for Affymetrix arrays.